BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 3. Create an ASCII file named, e.g., 'batch\_prog1'

-4. Inside the file write just a line with the execution command you would type in the 'shell'; e.g.,
+4. Inside the file, write just a line with the execution command you would type in the 'shell'; e.g.,

-    `/opt/bplimext/stata15/stata-mp do`
+    `/opt/bplimext/stata16/stata-mp do`

     `/bplimext/projects/I001_jdoe/work_area/prog1.do`